mspittler/mspittler.github.io/README.md

-# Ooops!, something's wrong

-In case you are looking for my personal website, please refer to [https://mspittler.gitlab.io/](https://mspittler.gitlab.io/)
+In case you are looking for my personal website, please refer to [https://www.mspittler.eu/](https://www.mspittler.eu/)